MMD-FUSE: Learning and Combining Kernels for Two-Sample Testing Without Data Splitting

-\end{definition} Although this test has worse performance in practice, the variant statistic is interesting in its own right because of various theoretical properties as we discuss below.
+\textbf{FUSE-1 and the Mean Kernel.} Although the un-normalised test has worse performance in practice than our normalised test, the FUSE-1 statistic is interesting in its own right because of various theoretical properties, as we discuss below.
 Firstly, we introduce the \emph{mean} kernel \(K_{\rho}(x, y) = \E_{k \sim \rho} k(x, y)\) under a ``posterior'' \(\rho \in \probmeasure(\mathcal{K})\), which is indeed a reproducing kernel in its own right.
 In the finite case, this is simply a weighted sum of ``base'' kernels.